-- The student completes a significant programming project in support of a faculty member's research. - The student investigates a topic in detail and presents a high-quality exposition of some aspect of it. - The student does some preliminary, original research on a topic, together with a
+- The student completes a significant programming project in support of a faculty member's research. - The student investigates a topic in detail and presents a high-quality exposition of some aspect of it.

-• The student performs consulting duties on a research project, providing mathematical, statistical, or computational expertise for other researchers (possibly from another department).
+- The student does some preliminary, original research on a topic, together with a literature review of known results. - The student performs consulting duties on a research project, providing mathematical, statistical, or computational expertise for other researchers (possibly from another department).